ESMValGroup/ESMValTool_Tutorial/_episodes/07-development-setup.md

 listed in the ``pixi.lock`` file.
 Using this option makes all pixi commands run faster and makes your analyses more reproducible.

-As we want to add code later, we already install ``pre-commit``, this will make sure that our changes will be formatted correctly when we commit them.
+As we want to add new code later in teh epsiode, we already install ``pre-commit``, this will make sure that our changes will be formatted correctly when we commit them.
 ~~~bash
 pre-commit install
 ~~~

-We should check if the installation works properly.
-To do this, run the tool with:
+To check if the installation of pixi works properly, we run ESMValTool with:

 ~~~bash
 esmvaltool --help